-The two project phases as determined by project partners and participants are:
+The two project phases as determined by Project Partners and participants were:

-- Phase 1 - understand the experience of residential individuals and small business from their perspective
+- Phase 1 - The experiences of residential individuals and small business

-- Phase 2 - understand the experience from first responder and frontline service provider perspective.
+- Phase 2 - The experience from first responder and frontline service provider perspective

-Thank you to Founding Partners Symplicit, Energy Queensland and Suncorp, and the other TCP members from the working group including Australian Red Cross, Queensland Council of Social Services, Good Shepherd Microfinance (now Good Shepherd Australia New Zealand), NAB, the Queensland Energy and Water Ombudsman and State Government representatives.
+Thank you to Founding Partners Symplicit, Energy Queensland and Suncorp, and the other TCP members from the working group including Australian Red Cross, Queensland Council of Social Services, Good Shepherd Australia New Zealand, NAB, the Queensland Energy and Water Ombudsman and State Government representatives.

-We are extremely proud to announce that Phase 1 of The Disaster Planning and Recovery Collaborative Research Project has been awarded the Best in Class for Design Research at the 2021 Australian Good Design Awards.
+Phase 1 of The Disaster Planning and Recovery Collaborative Research Project was awarded the Best in Class for Design Research at the 2021 Australian Good Design Awards.

 Phase 2 - Disaster Planning and Recovery Research Project